syzygy1/Cfish/README.md

 This is a C port of Stockfish.

 ## Compiling Cfish
 Compiling Cfish requires a working gcc or clang environment.
-The [MSYS2](https://www.msys2.org/) environment is recommended for compiling Cfish on Windows.
+The [MSYS2](https://www.msys2.org/) environment is recommended for compiling Cfish on Windows (see below on how to set up MSYS2).

 To compile, type: